INGESTRE & TIXALL

 Any proposed alterations to the minutes should be sent to the Clerk as soon as possible, so that they can be circulated with the agenda.

 Correspondence and reports are included separately in appendices to the minutes, and items are also carried forward from appendices to the agenda.
-Only Parish Councillors receive copies of these appendices.
-With the Council's approval, some items on the agenda shown in italics such as advertisements, do not appear in the minutes.
+Only Parish Councillors receive copies of

 This also includes an email address, i.e. Tixandrews@hotmail.com